markbuild/flashvim/README.md

 {i}r               Redirect to the link which label ID is {i}
 {i}c               Click the element which label ID is {i}
-{i}f               Focus on the element which label ID is {i}
+{i}f               Focus on the element which label ID is {i} .<key>.
-<Arrow Right>      Follow the link labeled 'next' or '>'.
-Helpful for browsing paginated sites.
-<Arrow Left>       Follow the link labeled 'previous' or '<'.
-Helpful for browsing paginated sites.
-.<key>.
 Open the link which you stored in the linkmap by key

 Additional advanced browsing commands: